 Our bicycle bells include a promise to be the best now and forever.
 That means we guarantee them for the life of ownership.
 Should you ever find your bell isn't performing as expected or would like us to make it sparkle for you, just send it back to our shop for a complete factory overhaul.

 Here are just a couple pointers on bell care.
 Each is built to ring far longer than any bell you've owned before.

 TIP 1: When we assemble bells, we place a small amount of lubricant in the pivot.
 We've cycled the pivot tens of thousands of times, both dry and lubricated.
 The difference in wear is minor but just a drop of lube every year is a good idea.

 TIP 2*: We use stainless steel for most of our bell parts, but the Hammer and Dome use materials chosen for sound quality that will turn color and patina over time.
 This process is faster in coastal regions and wet weather.
-If at any point you want to restore some brilliance to your bell, any gentle metal polish will quickly deliver results.
-We even like using carnauba car wax, which is very gentle but cleans nicely.
+A periodic wipe with a light oil will help keep any oxidation to a minimum in these environments.
+If at any point you want to restore some brilliance to your bell, any gentle metal polish will quickly deliver results on a Raw Dome.
+We like using carnauba car wax for Black, which is very gentle but cleans nicely.

 TIP 3: Brass is a pretty soft metal.
 After impacting the Dome over a length of time, the Hammer can leave a little brass mark—more obvious on the black Domes.
 It's just a little surface deposit of brass and can be removed using a soft rag and metal polish to lightly buff out the spot.